vantage-point-global-technology/aws-jenkins/docs/JENKINS_EC2.md

 # Configure Jenkins to connect to AWS

-Jenkins is now installed and running on your EC2 instance.
-To configure Jenkins:
+Once the AWS resources have been provisioned, and the EC2 instance launched with Jenkins installed, sign in and configure Jenkins

 1. Connect to http://<your_server_public_DNS>:8080 from your browser.
 You will be able to access Jenkins through its management interface: